AllTheDucks/atd-blog/content/post/b2_stored_procedures.md

 When writing a Blackboard building block, you can define your own database objects, including tables, keys and stored procedures/functions.
 There's far too much functionality to talk about in this blog post, but the gist of it is this:

 At the root of your B2, create a directory named schema and within it create a directory for each database you want to create database objects in.
-This is likely to be the main database (referred to as *instance*), but it may also be the stats database.
+This is likely to be the main database (referred to here as *instance*, but it could be anything), but it may also be the stats database.
 As an example:

 ````
 /schema/instance